Cloud Computing 2020 (CC-MEI)

-The student should be aware that CC-MEI 2019 edition is a 3.0 ECTS course that requires an effort from the student equivalent to 75 hours (3.0 ECTS*25 hours/ECTS).
+The student should be aware that CC-MEI 2020 edition is a 3.0 ECTS course that requires an effort from the student equivalent to 75 hours (3.0 ECTS*25 hours/ECTS).
 This means more than 10 hours per week(4 hours in class + 6 hours outside of class on average) for 6,75 weeks.
-It is not recommended to take this course if the student has other commitments during this quarter that will prevent to dedicate the required amount of hours to this course.
-You can wait for the next course edition.
+It is not recommended to take this course if the student has other commitments during the term that will prevent them to dedicate the required amount of hours to this course.
+They can wait for the next course edition.

+Services converge and pass from the physical world to the digital world, making them accessible from any electronic device.
+Cloud Computing is what makes it possible for digital technology to penetrate every corner of our economy and society.
 The goal of this course is to help students to understand this profound transformation that is causing Cloud Computing and related emerging technologies such as Artificial Intelligence.
 This course will encourage their desire to want to delve further into this exciting world of technology and become actively involved.

 This course will review Cloud Computing technologies which will shape our near future, as well as attempt to visualize in which direction this technology will take us.
 The course will pay special attention to the relation of Cloud Computing with advanced analytics technologies (such as Artificial Intelligence in general and Deep Learning technologies in particular).
 We will look under the hood of these advanced analytics services in the Cloud, either in terms of software or hardware, in order to understand how their high-performance requirements can be provided.

-This year we will focus on the last part of the course in the software that enables DL applications (focusing on one case study based in Keras).
+The practical component is an important part of this subject.
+In this course the “learn by doing” method is used, with a set of Hands-on that the students must carry out throughout the course.
 The course will be marked by a continuous assessment which ensures constant and steady work.
 The method is also based on teamwork and a ‘learn to learn’ approach reading and presenting related topics in short presentations.
 Thus the student is able to adapt and anticipate new technologies that will arise in the coming years.

 1. Cloud Computing paradigm